 Flax eggs are your best friend for vegan baking.
 Here’s how to make them:

-- Combine 1 TBSP ground flaxseed meal with 3 TBSP water.
+- Combine 1 tablespoon ground flaxseed meal with 3 tablespoons water.

-- Let the mixture sit for 15 minutes at room temp or in the fridge.
+- Let the mixture sit for 15 minutes at room temperature or in the fridge.

 - The final result will be goopy, like an egg.

-You can also use chia seeds to make a chia egg with the same formula, just replace the flaxseed with chia seeds.
-Note that when using chia seeds to make a chia egg, you may need to add a bit more water if it’s too thick.
+Note: You can also use chia seeds to make a chia egg with the same formula.
+Just replace the flaxseed with chia seeds.
+When using chia seeds to make a chia egg, you may need to add a bit more water if it’s too thick.

-You will also need to use non-dairy milk and vegan butter to make these muffins completely vegan!
+You will also need to use non-dairy milk and vegan butter to make these muffins completely vegan.
+Or you can swap equal parts vegetable oil of your choice for vegan butter, if desired.

 Related: Fall Recipes: 15 Delicious Recipes for Your Apple Orchard Haul